COALAIP/specs/README.md

 ### The LCC Assertion `Entity`

-Inevitably, as none of the assets registered in the COALA IP ontology are under the direct control of a governing body commited to guaranteeing the data's validity, the COALA IP ontology will contain false or fraudulent statements made by users.
+Since none of the assets registered in the COALA IP ontology are minted and hence under the direct control of a decentralized network only commited to guarantee for its data to be valid (compare to Crypto-currencies), the COALA IP ontology will contain false or fraudulent statements made by users.
 To counteract this, the LCC RRM recommends the implementation of an RRM Assertion `Entity` that evaluates claims made about the truth or falsehood of statements from participating Parties within the ontology.

 The LCC's minimum set of required properties includes: